 It was a struggle in the beginning.
 My body wouldn’t always do what I willed it to do.
 I was learning new “steps” and more importantly learning to really connect with a partner, feel his lead on the dance floor.
 This meant letting go of my own need to control.

 Dancing was a great cure for a lifelong perfectionist like me.
 I was used to having creative control.
 As a writer, I get to revise my work.

 There is no chance to “revise” what you do on the dance floor.
 Each dance is created spontaneously in the moment.
 You have to just get out there, give it the best you’ve got, have some fun, and move on to the next dance.

 Like my Buddhist studies, dancing taught me to:

 - Let go of the need to control.

 - Be grateful.

 Dancing brings me extraordinary joy.
-As I work on my first book, I’m reminded how important it is to do what brings us joy.
-I’m committed to go out dancing at least one night this week.
+As I work on my first book, I’m reminded of how important it is to do what brings us joy.
+I’m committed to going out dancing at least one night this week.

 What could you do this week to bring more joy back into your life?

 What has learning a new skill in your life taught you?